wordofwarning/wordofwarning.org/current/2016-turn/index.md

 >• *Great to see creative innovative new local work.
 Really good vibe.*<br>• *Weird and wonderful — as always.*<br>• *Fantastic platform for artists.*<br>[Audience Feedback from 2013](/archive/2013-turn)

 #### Access Information
-Turn 2016 takes place in a number of different spaces and formats around Contact's building — some seated, some standing, some limited capacity, some participatory.<br>With intervals, both evenings will last between 2-3 hours.<br>Age advisory: 14+ (*parental discretion*).
+Turn 2016 takes place in a number of different spaces and formats around Contact's building — some seated, some standing, some limited capacity, some participatory.
+With intervals, both evenings will last between 2-3 hours.<br>Age advisory: 14+ (*parental discretion*).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### Credits
-[Turn](/hab/turn) 2016 is co-produced by [hÅb](/hab), [Contact](http://contactmcr.com) + [Dance Manchester](http://www.digm.org); supported using public funding by Arts Council England + funded by Manchester City Council. *Header image: Levantes Dance Theatre, 2014*
+[Turn](/hab/turn) 2016 is co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a> + <a href="http://www.digm.org" target="_blank">Dance Manchester</a>; supported using public funding by Arts Council England + funded by Manchester City Council. *Header image: Levantes Dance Theatre, Turn 2014*
 <a href="http://turnmcr.org" target="_blank">turnmcr.org</a> | <a href="http://twitter.com/hashtag/TurnMcr" target="_blank">#TurnMcr</a>

 #### † Ticket Offers available at Contact during Turn 2016